paralab/Saena_Public/README.md

 ## Installation instructions to use Saena as a stand-alone solver

-1- The CMakeLists.txt is written to use Saena inside Nektar++.
+1- The CMakeLists.txt is written in a way to use Saena inside Nektar++.
 To use it as a stand-alone solver remove CMakeLists.txt. rename CMakeLists_standalone.txt to CMakeLists.txt.

 2- mkdir build and cd into build